Equivariant geometric convolutions for emulation of dynamical systems: Functions of geometric images and equivariance

-Convolutional filters are widely used in machine learning for scalar images.
-The fundamental property of these operators are that they are translation equivariant, and that every translation equivariant linear function can be expressed as a convolution with a fixed filter, as long as the filter can be set to be as large as the image.
+We first consider discrete translations on the $d$-torus pixel grid.
+If $A$ is a \tensor{k}{p} image and $\tau \in (\mathbb{Z}/N\mathbb{Z})^d$ then the action $L_\tau A$ produces the \tensor{k}{p} image $(L_\tau A)(\bar\imath)=A(\bar\imath -\tau)$ where $\bar\imath$ is a pixel index and $\bar\imath - \tau$ is the translation of $\bar\imath$ by $\tau$ on the $d$-torus pixel grid.
+The fundamental property of convolution is that it is translation equivariant, and that every translation equivariant linear function can be expressed as a convolution with a fixed filter, as long as the filter can be set to be as large as the image \cite{kondor2018convolution}.
 The same property holds for geometric images.